 Information below was updated on 8/19/2019.

-During this time of the year, storm and flood control operations may require higher or lower releases.
-With the current snow pack projections, New Bullards Bar Reservoir topped out at 1955.24 on June 7.
+During this time of the year, flood control operations may require higher or lower releases.
+New Bullards Bar Reservoir topped out at 1955.24 on June 7.
 In July total releases from Englebright will decrease to about 2600 cfs and are projected to hold in that range until the last part of August.
 Flows can change swiftly and suddenly, so be prepared when recreating on the lower Yuba River or avoid the river for your safety.

 *Reservoir elevations, storage and flood space data are based on midnight values, and flows are averages from the previous day.